virteal/l8/README.md

 ```

 By "breaking" a function into multiple "steps", code become almost as readable
-as it would be if statements in javascript could block, minus the step noise.
+as it would be if statements in javascript could block, minus the "step" noise.

 This example is a fairly simple one.
 Execution goes from step to step in a
 sequential way.
 Sometimes the flow of control can be much more sophisticated.